projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

   The ``i915.domain_plane_owners`` parameter controls the ownership of all the planes in the system, as shown in :numref:`i915-planes-pipes`.
 Each 4-bit nibble identifies the domain id owner for that plane and a group of 4 nibbles represents a pipe.
-This is a Service OS only configuration and cannot be modified at runtime.
-Domain ID 0x0 is for the Service OS, the User OS use domain IDs from 0x1 to 0xF.
+This is a Service VM only configuration and cannot be modified at runtime.
+Domain ID 0x0 is for the Service VM, the User VM use domain IDs from 0x1 to 0xF.

   .. figure:: images/i915-image1.png
      :width: 900px